 On 13th July 2000 an high peak (+3.5 dB) was detected in the transmitted power.
 This event has been investigated deeply by PCS and ESOC.
 The results of the analysis are reported in the technical note "ERS-2 Scatterometer: high peak in the calibration level" available in the PCS.
 The high transmitted power was detected after an arcing event which occurred inside the HPA.
 After that event the transmitted power had an average increase of roughly 0.14 dB.

-During the cycle 91 the mean power decrease has been 0.10dB per cycle.
-That value is within the trend detected since the beginning of the mission.
+During the cycle 92 the mean power decrease has been 0.05dB per cycle.
+That value is less than the one detected since the beginning of the mission (roughly 0.1 dB/cycle).